mahdikazemi96/RegisterationForm/README.md

 ## Complete Domain Layer
 This is our data diagram:
 ![image](https://user-images.githubusercontent.com/30793006/182148220-c85e0e71-6a47-4ad0-937d-7be609547f6b.png)
+We have 3 tables:
+> *Person* is the table that keep person data.
+> *Personality* is the table that keep the personalities types

 ## Project Status
 Project is: _in progress_ / _complete_ / _no longer being worked on_.
 If you are no longer working on it, provide reasons why.